 - Covers a wide range of necessary nutrients

-- Easy-to-administer doses (usually chewable)
+- Easy-to-administer doses (usually in the form of chews)

 - Can be difficult to regulate the specific amounts of individual vitamins your dog may need